PGB-LIV/VAPPER/README.md

 be indicated using the optional [-con] command line parameter.
-The results and their respective visualisations are stored in a results directory and include a table with each phylotype and their relative frequencies as proportions of the full repertoire in the given genome; a heat map with dendogram showing either absolute VAP variation or deviation from the mean, using our pilot dataset; and a Principal Component Analysis (PCA) plot showing variation distribution in the given sample compared to our pilot dataset.
+The results and their respective visualisations are stored in a results directory and include a table with each phylotype and their relative frequencies as proportions of the full repertoire in the given genome; a heat map with dendrogram showing either absolute VAP variation or deviation from the mean, using our pilot dataset; and a Principal Component Analysis (PCA) plot showing variation distribution in the given sample compared to our pilot dataset.